Outreach

 Popular science

-I have recently started a Patreon page called "Unlearning Gravity".
+I am trying to start a Patreon page called "Unlearning Gravity".
 My current plan is to create a course of lectures on general relativity, really focussing on the basics and where necessary "unlearning" a lot of the unhelpful approximations you may have encountered in childhood physics courses.
 These are targeted at people with some relevant background, at the level of rusty high school maths and physics.
+So far I have failed due to too many other commitments, but stay tuned as I'm hoping 2025 will be the year it finally happens!

 I was invited to give a Royal Institution lecture on "The Limits of Astrophysics", which you can watch here.

-I appeared in the BBC Radio 4 programme The Curious Cases of Rutherford and Fry in the two part episode "A Weighty Matter" here and here.
+I appeared in several BBC Radio 4 programmes including an episode of In Our Time, Curious Cases, The Curious Cases of Rutherford and Fry with episodes here and here.

 I was invited to give the IoP Oxford Lecture on "Gravity's role in the story of our Universe", which you can watch here.